doofdoofsf/plotTimeSeries/README.md

           --y_range                    Manually set Y axis limits e.g. 10:1000
           --x_range                    Manually set X axis limits e.g. 04/27/2012:05/20/2013
           --x_spacing                  How the x-axis is spaced e.g. day, 3 days, week, month, 2 weeks, 2 months
-          --point_color                The color to draw points in --sunday_point_color         The color to draw sunday points in --input_date_format          The format of the date in the datafile, default is "%m/%d/%Y"
+          --y_line                     Add a horizontal labeled line at a Y value e.g. "10,000:Target for 2012" --point_color                The color to draw points in --sunday_point_color         The color to draw sunday points in --input_date_format          The format of the date in the datafile, default is "%m/%d/%Y"